Security

 “So we decided it was time to raise awareness.
 This is a serious problem.
 We are talking about well-known security issues that still exist in the routers.
 These devices can be compromised in many ways.
 WiFi devices are pervasive,” he warned.

-The threat is specific to IoT devices rather than to computers and other mobile devices.
-However, the Linux operating system also may be in the crosshairs because so many variations of Linux distributions prevent a centralized patch deployment solution, Kang explained.
+The threat is specific to IoT devices rather than to computers and other mobile devices, Kang explained.
+However, the Linux operating system may also be in the crosshairs because so many variations of Linux distributions prevent a centralized patch deployment solution.

 Windows 10 and the macOS have addressed the security issues to neutralize the router vulnerabilities.
 An important factor in their doing so is that those OSes are not open source, he said.